Standard 52-card deck: New-deck order (NDO)

+This order is useful for many card tricks and effects, by ensuring memorability, facilitating sleight-of-hand and false shuffles (e.g. performing eight perfect Faro shuffles on NDO restores it to its original state), and the ascending-then-descending order allows for tricks that depend on palindromic or cyclic structures.

 Design

 The most popular standard pattern of the French deck is the English pattern (pictured above), sometimes referred to as the International pattern or Anglo-American pattern.
 The second most common is the Belgian-Genoese pattern, which was designed in France for export and spread to Spain, Italy, the Ottoman Empire, the Balkans and much of North Africa and the Middle East.
 There are also numerous others such as the Berlin pattern, Nordic pattern, Dondorf Rhineland pattern (pictured right) and the variants of the European pattern.